Plain English Summary

 Publication and dissemination plan

+The datasets generated during and/or analysed during the current study is not expected to be made available.
 Source data contains patient identifiers and is the property of the NHS BCSP so will therefore not be freely available.
 Once processed, cleaned and anonymised study data will then be stored in a repository as per sponsor (Imperial College) guidelines.

 Intention to publish date